influxdata/telegraf/plugins/inputs/reader/README.md

 ## ** as a "super asterisk". ie:
 ##   /var/log/**.log     -> recursively find all .log files in /var/log
 ##   /var/log/*/*.log    -> find all .log files with a parent dir in /var/log
-##   /var/log/apache.log -> only tail the apache log file
+##   /var/log/apache.log -> only read the apache log file
 files = ["/var/log/apache/access.log"]

 ## The dataformat to be read from files